Startup accelerator

 Cogo Labs is a startup accelerator that launches, grows and accelerates internet companies.
 Fostering the next generation of leaders at the forefront of consumer technology is essential to their mission.

-However, their flagship site no longer reflected how we talked about the company internally, or with applicants and potential partners.
+But, their flagship site no longer reflected how we talked about the company internally, or with applicants and potential partners.
 The website was also hard to maintain and update.
 And, the company was projecting significant growth in the coming year.

 The first step was to align on the goals of the redesign.
 I audited the current content of the site, reviewed current web metrics, and met with a number of key people at Cogo to understand target markets.
 I also did a full design review of our current site and of other startup incubators and accelerators.